jlmelville/uwot/README.md

 ## News

+*June 26 2023* Version 0.1.15 has been released to CRAN.
+This is to support a new release of [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy), but there are also some bug fixes and other minor improvements.
+There are some new
+functions: `optimize_graph_layout` will carry out the UMAP optimization step on a sparse similiarity matrix, e.g. the output of `similarity_graph`.
+`simplicial_set_union` and `simplicial_set_intersect` provide ways to merge different views of the same data into one sparse similiarity matrix.
+As usual, `NEWS.md` has all the details.

 *August 22 2022* Just when you least expected it, version 0.1.14 has been released to CRAN (the `NEWS` file on CRAN calls it `0.1.13.9000` because I forgot to update that file, but let's keep that amongst ourselves).
 This release